rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > TODO: many times code stops compiling for reasons outside of the
 > Rust stability guarantee (e.g., a new warning is introduced and
 > the code uses `#![deny(warnings)]`).
 How can we capture that?
+> TODO: Are other warnings more specific?
+Can we capture frequency of specific vs. non-specific warnings?
+> Or is it that new warnings are introduced and display for previously stable code?

 ### If your code has ever broken when upgrading to a new **stable** version of the compiler, how difficult was the upgrade?